-7. General Instructions on Asset Classification
+A. General Instructions on Asset Classification

-- (1) A bank shall classify a loan or an advance as a Standard asset or a non-performing asset, as the case may be. - (2) A bank shall put in place a robust MIS mechanism for early detection of signs of distress at individual account level as well as at segment level (asset class, industry, geographic, size, etc.).
-Such early warning signals should be used for putting in place an effective preventive asset quality management framework, including a transparent restructuring mechanism for viable accounts under distress within the prevailing regulatory framework, for preserving the economic value of those entities in all segments. - (3) The IT and MIS system of a bank should be robust and able to generate reliable and quality information with regard to their asset quality for effective decision making.
-There should be no inconsistencies between information furnished under regulatory / statutory reporting and their own MIS reporting. - (4) A bank shall flag a borrower account as overdue, if so, as part of their day-end processes for the due date, irrespective of the time of running such processes. - (5) Similarly, classification of borrower accounts as SMA as well as NPA shall be done as part of day-end process for the relevant date and the SMA or NPA classification date shall be the calendar date for which the day end process is run.
+27. A bank shall classify a loan or an advance as a standard asset or a NPA, as the case may be.
+28. A bank shall put in place a robust Management Information System (MIS) mechanism for early detection of signs of distress at individual account level as well as at segment level (asset class, industry, geographic, size, etc.).
+Such early warning signals should be used for putting in place an effective preventive asset quality management framework, including a transparent restructuring mechanism for viable accounts under distress within the prevailing regulatory framework, for preserving the economic value of those entities in all segments.
+29. The Information Technology (IT) and MIS system of a bank should be robust and able to generate reliable and quality information with regard to its asset quality for effective decision making.
+There should be no inconsistencies between information furnished under regulatory / statutory reporting and its own MIS reporting.
+30. A bank shall flag a borrower account as overdue, if so, as part of its day-end processes for the due date, irrespective of the time of running such processes.
+31. Similarly, classification of borrower accounts as SMA as well as NPA shall be done as part of day-end process for the relevant date and the SMA or NPA classification date shall be the calendar date for which the day end process is run.
 Thus, the date of SMA / NPA shall reflect the asset classification status of an account at the day-end of that calendar date.

-Illustration: If due date of a loan account is March 31, 2021, and full dues are not received before the bank runs the day-end process for this date, the date of overdue shall be March 31, 2021.
+Illustration I: If due date of a loan account is March 31, 2021, and full dues are not received before the bank runs the day-end process for this date, the date of overdue shall be March 31, 2021.
 If it continues to remain overdue, then this account shall get tagged as SMA-1 upon running day-end process on April 30, 2021 i.e. upon completion of 30 days of being continuously overdue.
 Accordingly, the date of SMA-1 classification for that account shall be April 30, 2021.